At what age is the youngest you will accept a dog?

 What would my dog’s day look like if she came to board at your facility?

 Our day begins at 6:30 a.m. when the kennel staff arrives.
 At that time, all of our guests are let outside for a quick potty walk before being brought back to their kennels for breakfast.
-If your dog is participating in daycare ($12/day), they’d be given some time to complete their meal, and then put back out in the yard to play with their friends.
+If your dog is able to participate in daycare, they’d be given some time to complete their meal, and then put back out in the yard to play with their friends.
 All dogs come in mid-day for nap time and then will have potty breaks before dinner time.
 After the evening meal, it’s back outside for a final play time break and potty time.
-Tuck in time is between 6-6:15 p.m.
-All guests are escorted to their suites, given fresh water, a final belly rub or kisses goodnight and then it’s lights out with our staff leaving at 6:30 p.m.
+Tuck in time is between 6-6:30 p.m.
+All guests are escorted to their suites, given fresh water, a final belly rub or kisses goodnight and then it’s lights out.

-Don’t worry—our guests who have opted out of group play aren’t just cooped up in their kennel!
+Don’t worry—our guests who are not eligible for group play aren’t just cooped up in their kennel!
 They’ll receive 3 to 4 potty walks throughout the day as well as human interaction with our staff.

 What can I bring from home?